Missing digits and sums of two prime squares: Introduction

-for any $x\to\infty$, not just $X=g^k$ with $k\to\infty$.
+for any $A,B\leq X$.
 However, we do not pursue this direction in the paper, as our current bounds are insufficient to yield an asymptotic result for Theorem \ref{anatomy_result}.
-Nonetheless, this can be proved with some modifications to the paper.
+Nonetheless, we expect that this can be proved with some modifications of the ideas in the paper.

 We know from earlier results that $r_*(n)$ is $2$ almost surely whenever $r_*(n)>0$, \textit{i.e.}